Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 So, what about the *Remote Data Adapter*?
 We could implement it in any language that supports socket programming, but in this article, we will do something more interactive, which does not require any programming.
 We will use a very normal telnet client to connect to the Proxy Data Adapter and will manually play the ARI Network Protocol.
 Should be fun...

-The Proxy Data Adapter listens on two TCP ports and the Remote Data Adapter has to create two sockets.
-One socket is used for interactions based on a **request/response** paradigm (this is a *synchronous channel*).
-The other socket is used to deliver **asynchronous events** from the Remote Adapter to the Proxy Adapter (this is an *asynchronous channel*).
-Therefore, our Remote Data Adapter will be comprised of two telnet windows.
+The Proxy Data Adapter listens on a TCP port and the Remote Data Adapter has to create a socket.
+This socket will carry two kinds of interactions: one based on a **request/response** paradigm (this is a *synchronous channel*). and the other based on **asynchronous events** from the Remote Adapter to the Proxy Adapter (this is an *asynchronous channel*).
+Therefore, our Remote Data Adapter will consist of a telnet window.
 <!-- END DESCRIPTION lightstreamer-example-helloworld-adapter-socket -->

 ### The Network Protocol

 In the examples, we scratch the surface of the ARI Network Protocol.
 By delving into deeper details, you will see that it is quite straightforward.
 The full specification is available in the [ARI Protocol.pdf document](https://lightstreamer.com/api/ls-generic-adapter/latest/ARI%20Protocol.pdf).

 The Remote Data Adapter can only receive two synchronous requests: `subscribe` and `unsubscribe`.
-It can send three asynchronous events: `update`, `end of snapshot`, and `failure`.
+It can send several asynchronous events, among which: `update`, `end of snapshot`, `failure`.
 The Remote Metadata Adapter (which is not covered in this article) can receive more synchronous requests and also send a few asynchronous "backward" requests, as its interface is a bit more complex than the Data Adapter.
-But, actually, it uses one TCP socket only.

 In reality, of course, you will never implement a "human-driven" Adapter as we did in this article, but this approach is useful, from a didactive perspective, to illustrate the basic principles of the Lightstreamer Adapter Remoting Infrastructure (ARI).
 If you need to develop an Adapter based on technologies other than Java, .NET, Node.js, and Python [for which a higher level interface is available](#related-projects) the ARI makes the trick.